946923759/replicant/syntax.md

 Examples: `portraits	Kyuushou,false,0	Bronya,false,1`

-Supports up to five main arguments.
+Supports up to five portraits.

 Portrait arguments:

 arg1: if masked (this doesn't work so don't bother)

 arg2: offset from default position, from -6 to 6 usually (but can go higher)

+arg3: if automatic tweening should be enabled.

 # emote
 Set portrait emote.